Purpose: Is It Nature or Nurture?

 Of course the tiny crab does not question its own purpose or the purpose of its temporary home; it only lives and survives.

-I suggest that we can identify our original purpose in life by examining evidence we can find of our early life years.
+In my book I suggest that we can identify our original purpose in life by examining evidence we can find of our early life years.
 We can tap memories, our own, those of others that were told to us, and if possible look at old photos of ourselves in the years before school or other institutional systems overruled our original knowing.

 Evidence of joy being experienced, the activities which commanded our attention and strongest curiosity surely give us clues.